rob-uk-hub/dsd/README.md

 [![Build Status](https://travis-ci.org/LouisErigHerve/dsd.svg?branch=master)](https://travis-ci.org/LouisErigHerve/dsd)

 # Digital Speech Decoder 1.8.4-dev
-This version of DSD is a fork of existing source code available [here](https://github.com/szechyjs/dsd).
-It has been modified to integrate some additionnal functionnalities like dPMR decoding.
+This version of DSD is a fork of existing source code available [here](https://github.com/LouisErigHerve/dsd).
+It has been modified to integrate some additionnal functionnalities including MQTT support

-DSD is able to decode [several digital voice formats](https://github.com/LouisErigHerve/dsd/wiki/Supported-formats) from discriminator tap audio and synthesize  the decoded speech.
-Speech synthesis requires mbelib, which is a separate package.
+This fork is focused on the message and location data extaction.

 ## Information